dynarithmic/Twainsave/README.md

    **twainsave --filetype pdf**
    will result in a file created with a random name, with a **.pdf** extension.

-6)   Note that the random names will have as the filename in a 128-bit GUID format, with leading and trailing **{}**.
+6)   Note that the random names will have as the filename in a 128-bit GUID format.
 For example:

-    6B29FC40-CA47-1067-B31D-00DD010662DA.pdf
+    6b29fc40-ca47-1067-b31d-00dd010662da.pdf

    would be a randomly generated pdf file.